Scotch broom

 Probable Entry: Scotch

-broom entered California and other parts of North America by being sold
+entered California and other parts of North America by being

-as an ornamental flower.
-In some places, Scotch broom is still
+sold as an ornamental flower.
+In some places, Scotch

 Favorable Infestation Area: